Stability conditions on Kuznetsov components: Introduction

-In particular, the work in progress \cite{BLMNSP17:work_in_progress} uses deformation arguments to study non-emptiness of a moduli space $M_\sigma(\vv)$ of $\sigma$-semistable objects for every class $\vv$ in the numerical Grothendieck group of $\Ku(X)$ with Mukai self-pairing $\vv^2 \ge -2$; in other words, the goal is to extend the deformation arguments of \cite{Goettsche-Huybrechts,OGrady:weighttwo,Yoshioka:Abelian} from families of K3 surfaces to families of Kuznetsov components of cubic fourfolds, as well as prove the basic existence result for moduli spaces of stable complexes in \cite{Toda:K3}.
-This would, for example, allow one to naturally reprove and complete a result by Addington and Thomas \cite{AddingtonThomas:CubicFourfolds}: the Kuznetsov component $\Ku(X)$ is equivalent to the derived category of a K3 surface if and only if the numerical Grothendieck group $H^*_\mathrm{alg}(\Ku(X),\Z)$ (equipped with a natural Mukai pairing) contains a hyperbolic plane $U$.
-In fact, the class $\ww \in U$ of square zero would provide a K3 surface as the moduli space of stable objects $M_{\sigma}(\ww)$ for a generic stability conditions $\sigma$.
-This would make Kuznetsov's conjecture \cite[Conjecture 1.1]{Kuz:fourfold} equivalent to a folklore conjecture characterizing rationality of $X$ in terms of its Hodge structure.
-It would also provide the full strength of the results of \cite{BM:walls} on the birational geometry of moduli spaces in $\Ku(X)$.
+We conclude with a discussion of the significance of our recent work \cite{BLMNSP19}, joint also with Howard Nuer and Alexander Perry, for the results in this article, as well as other recent work that builds on this article.
+In [ibid.], we define and construct a notion of a stability condition for a family of varieties, and appropriate semiorthogonal components in their derived categories; in particular, based on the fiberwise construction in the present article we construct a stability condition for a family of Kuznetsov categories of Fano threefolds, and cubic fourfolds, in the same generality as Theorem~\ref{thm:main1} and Theorem~\ref{thm:main2}.

-It would also be interesting to extend a number of results previously obtained for (general) cubic hypersurfaces containing a plane to arbitrary cubic fourfolds; for example the embedding of $X$ itself into an 8-dimensional hyperk\"ahler variety constructed as a moduli space of stable objects in $\Ku(X)$ \cite{Ouchi:cubic4fold}, or the description of the Fano variety of lines as a moduli space of stable objects \cite{MacriStellari:Cubics} (without the assumption on $(-2)$-classes appearing in the proof of Theorem~\ref{thm:CategoricalTorelli}).
-Finally, the 8-dimensional hyperk\"ahler variety associated to cubic fourfolds via the Hilbert scheme of twisted cubics \cite{LLSvS} can be described as a moduli space of tilt-stable complexes in $\Db(X)$ \cite{LLMS:LLSvS}; it would be interesting to describe also as a moduli space of stable objects in $\Ku(X)$.
+This in particular includes the construction of moduli spaces of semistable objects in the setting of the present paper, which can then be studied by deformation to special threefolds or cubic fourfolds via a relative moduli space of semistable objects.
+In the case of cubic fourfolds, this leads for example to the non-emptiness of moduli spaces whenever the expected dimension is non-negative (thus extending the deformation arguments of \cite{Goettsche-Huybrechts,OGrady:weighttwo,Yoshioka:Abelian} from families of K3 surfaces to families of Kuznetsov components of cubic fourfolds, as well as the basic existence result for moduli spaces of stable complexes in \cite{Toda:K3}); to the extension of results by Addington-Thomas \cite{AddingtonThomas:CubicFourfolds} and Huybrechts \cite{Huy:cubics}, thereby giving a Hodge-theoretic characterisation of the locus where $\Ku(X)$ is derived equivalent to a (twisted) K3 surface (and, conjecturally, where $X$ is rational); and to the construction of locally complete unirational families of hyperk\"ahler varieties of arbitrarily high dimension and degree.
+It also provides the full strength of the results of \cite{BM:walls} on the birational geometry of moduli spaces in $\Ku(X)$.